Saksham975/Bank-Customer-Churn-Classification/README.md

 In every different implementation of code, you'll get different accuracy, preciion, recall.
 Try to find the best suited value as per the requirement.

 # Dropout layer was used as the data was imbalanced and also to reduce the problem of overfitting.

+# churn_prediction_handling_imbalanced_data.py

+This file handles the imbalanced dataset and applies various techniques such as under-sampling, over-sampling, SMOTE, ensemble to overcome the problem.

+Imbalanced dataset handling metrics comparison.docx - This file contains the summarization of tasks completed in handling imbalanced dataset.